 Northern Kentucky University

 Northern Kentucky University is a mid-size public university that can be found in Highland Heights, Kentucky.
 Creative writing is a disciplinary track in the English degree program as well as a minor, requiring at least 21 credits.
-This is an excellent option for those students who want to improve their writing skills while focusing on a separate major, such as English or Literature.
-Graduates have gone on to prestigious MFA and Ph.D. programs and have found publication in all genres: poetry, fiction/novels, and creative nonfiction.
+The minor is an excellent option for those students who want to improve their writing skills while focusing on a separate major.
+Graduates have gone on to prestigious MFA programs and have found publication in all genres: poetry, fiction/novels, and creative nonfiction.
 They also offer study abroad programs such as Harry Potter in England and Creative Writing in Ireland.
-They offer graduate-level degrees and courses in creative writing as well.
+Students can go on to do graduate-level creative writing coursework to earn a Master of Arts in English or a certificate.

 How the Schools are Ranked